dcszhang/accelerate_eitray/README.md

 2. **Starting the Container:**
    Start a long-running container with:

    ```bash
    docker run -d --name formal_container --gpus all formal_accelerated:latest tail -f /dev/null
    ```

 3. **Entering the Container:**
-   Enter the container using:
+   Enter the container with:

    ```bash
    docker exec -it formal_container /bin/bash
    ```

 4. **Running the Program:**
-   Inside the container, switch to the `/app/eitray` directory and run:
+   Inside the container, change to the `/app/eitray` directory and run:

    ```bash
    ./EITRay
    ```